Ross65536/job-scheduler/DESIGN.md

   This is used by the CLI to display the list of jobs.

-  The results are not simply a list of IDs because the show status endpoint also returns `stdout` which in some cases can be very large, which can be too heavy for the client for simply listing the jobs.
+  This endpoint could instead be designed to return a list of of job IDs (and nothing else) which the client would then have to query the backend with each ID using the show status endpoint.
+Because the `stdout` field in some cases can be very large this is not optimal simply for displaying the list of jobs and some minimal information which is what returned here.

 - Show Status: `GET /api/jobs/:id`